demencia89/noctalia-shell-animereloaded-plugin/README.md

 - starting progress promotes them to `watching`
 - known completions are pushed as `completed`
 - `on_hold` and `dropped` are treated as explicit states rather than inferred guesses

-Advanced OAuth override controls are intentionally hidden for normal use right now.

 ## Repository Layout